 10. Whole of life insurance is also life cover but without a term and with an investment element.
 It’s usually sold to older people, sometimes as a method of paying funeral expenses or inheritance tax bills.
 Take advice before buying it - you may put in more than you get out.
 Click here for our guide to getting financial advice.

-- Not all insurers are listed on every comparison sites so visit a range or go to www.defaqto.com/star-ratings and click on life assurance to see the best policies.
+- Not all insurers are listed on every comparison sites so visit a range or go to Defaqto and click on life assurance to see the best policies.

-- For a more in-depth independent guide, visit www.which.co.uk/money/insurance/guides/how-to-buy-life-insurance.
+- Visit Which? for a more in-depth independent view.